owensgl/biol525D/README.md

 Copyright (C) 2015 S. Evan Staton, Sariel Hubner, Sam Yeaman

-Modified work (c) 2016, 2017.
-Gregory Owens, Kathryn Hodgins
+Modified work (c) 2016, 2017, 2018 Gregory Owens, Kathryn Hodgins

+Modified work (c) 2019 Gregory Owens, Kathryn Hodgins, JS Legare

 This program is distributed under the MIT (X11) License, which should be distributed with the package.
 If not, it can be found here: